Cervecería Blest: No Blest, No Glory

 Share on:

-Cervecería Blest, Bariloche’s first microbrewery, is an obligatory stop while in Bariloche or on the Seven Lakes Route on your way out of town.
+Today successful microbrew beer brand with locations around Argentina, the flagship location is an obligatory stop while in Bariloche or on the Seven Lakes Route on your way out of town.

 The restaurant, located 11 kilometers out of town, provides a lakeside view and unique atmosphere with an old fashion delivery truck out front and antique decor including beer steins, kegs and license plates.

 The walls are covered with coasters that have been autographed by guests —declarations of love, musings on life and hopes for the future, some of them quite amusing.
-A poster on the wall proclaims: “No Blest, No Glory.”

-The Blest Beerhouse is a great place to eat outside in the summertime with a group of friends or family while surrounded by glorious mountains.
 Inside, the cozy wooden booths provide a warm place to pass a few hours in winter, perhaps after a day of skiing at Cerro Catedral.

 The menu consists of pizzas, sandwiches, terrific ‘picada’ meat and cheese platters and gaucho favorites like potpie, with entrees running between US$ 4-12.